- About Us

 In addition to setting and holding members accountable to core standards and providing training and assessment tools, the EICC regularly engages in dialogue and collaborations with workers, civil society, investors, research and governmental institutions to gather the necessary range of perspectives and expertise to support and drive its members toward achieving the EICC mission and values of a responsible global electronics supply chain.

-Today the EICC is comprised of nearly 100 electronics companies with combined annual revenue of nearly $2.6 trillion, directly employing over 5.5 million people.
+Today the EICC is comprised of more than 110 electronics companies, representing 17 different sectors from consumer brands to smelters, with combined annual revenue of greater than $4.75 trillion, and directly employing over 6 million people.
 In addition to EICC members, thousands of companies that are Tier 1 suppliers to those members are required to implement the EICC Code of Conduct.
-Over 3.5 million people from over 120 countries contribute to the manufacture of EICC members’ products.
+More than 3.5 million people from over 120 countries contribute to the manufacture of EICC members’ products.
 Click here for a full list of EICC members.

-EICC full members are held accountable to their Code of Conduct commitment via a range of mandatory accountability and assessment means, including self-assessment questionnaires, audits and corrective actions where necessary.
+EICC full members are held accountable to their Code of Conduct commitment via a range of mandatory accountability and assessment means, including self-assessment questionnaires, VAP onsite compliance verification, and corrective actions where necessary.

 The EICC Code of Conduct itself also outlines necessary management systems to ensure members establish the systems and structures necessary to ensure they do not infringe on workers’ rights nor the wellbeing of their communities.
 These systems and structures are vital to prevent accidents and abuses that damage both businesses and communities.
 The EICC provides a range of tools and resources to help members establish and maintain these systems and structures.